rhododendrons beneath the birches

 Daily, YEAR ROUND, dawn to dusk

 Shelburne Farms, 1611 Harbor Rd., Shelburne, Vt.
 Gilded Age estate of the Webb family, now a large non-profit working farm and opulent inn and restaurant with restored formal gardens: symmetrical terraces, supported by elegant balustraded brick and stone walls, on a slope on the edge of Lake Champlain.
 The long, narrow terraces are planted with neat groups of (mainly) perennials.
 Like a villa on Lake Como, the view from the lawn above the terraces is an extraordinary use of “borrowed” lake-and-mountain scenery.
 A long balustrade is the base of a stunning view: a vast expanse of the region’s largest lake, with the Adirondacks—the highest mountains in New York State—rising to the horizon on the far side.
-All buildings closed due to Covid-19, but visitors are welcome to walk the grounds.
 Free but donation requested.

 802-985-8686